luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 The image above was taken from `Greenzie <https://www.greenzie.com/>`__'s robotic landmowers (from OpenCV `weekly livestream <https://youtu.be/LGGtF_4v5sQ?t=3405>`__).

-In such a “negative” system, the semantic segmentation system is trained on all the surfaces that are not objects.
+In such a "negative" system, the semantic segmentation system is trained on all the surfaces that are not objects.
 So anything that is not that surface is considered an object - allowing the navigation to know its location and take commensurate action (stop, go around, turn around, etc.).
 So the semantic depth is extremely valuable for **object avoidance** and **navigation planning** application.